Walking routes to schools

 At a Cabinet meeting on 12 September 2017 the following recommendation was approved:

 “Authorise the proposed community engagement on the removal of free transport between Mobberley to Knutsford Academy and the Studio on the basis that the route is now assessed as an available walking route”

-The engagement process has now begun and will last until 17 October.
+The engagement process has now closed.

 There is a right of appeal if the Local Authority refuses transport for your child.